day8/re-frame/docs/Loading-Initial-Data.md

 ```

 As a result, there's nothing further you need to do because
-handler registration happens as a direct result of loading the handler registration happens as a direct result of loading the code (presumably via a `<script>` tag in your HTML file).
+handler registration happens as a direct result of loading the code (presumably via a `<script>` tag in your HTML file).

 ## 2. Kick Start Reagent